pankiikust/input_src/README.md

 pos: UDim2 - Position of where it should go to

+> [!CRITICAL]
+> This API is not implemented yet

 ----------

 ```luau
 obj:update_preference()
 ```
+Updates the preference after changed from the available settings, it only applies how the controls look

+> [!IMPORTANT]
-Updates the preference after changed from the available settings, it only applies how the controls look because the stored setting is in a table of your created input without applying, you won't see the changes immediately so it is always required to call this
+> because the stored setting is in a table of your created input without applying, you won't see the changes immediately so it is always required to call this before

 __________